panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 [...str];            // => ['h', 'i']
 ```

-I like the spread operator for its ability to use object's custom iteration implementation.
-You can control how spread operator consumes  your object - an effective coding technique.
+I like the spread operator for its ability to use the object's custom iteration implementation.
+You can control how the spread operator consumes your object - an effective coding technique.

 The following sample makes an array-like object conformed to iteration protocols, then transforms it to an array using spread operator: